Who knew that the whole world would be so fond of the Kyoto-style cold-brew coffee

-- No Iced Coffee: You have to take care: you are making cold brew, not iced coffee, because there is a big difference between cold brew and iced coffee.
+- No Iced Coffee: You have to take care: you are making cold brew, not iced coffee because there is a big difference between cold brew, iced coffee, and nitro coffee.

 - Difference between cold brew and hot coffee: The main difference between cold brew and hot coffee is the temperature.
 Hot coffee is prepared over a fire.
 Iced coffee is also prepared over a fire and poured on ice, but cold brew is prepared at room temperature.

 - Temperature: Temperature has a significant effect on coffee preparation, so prepare your cold brew coffee at room temperature, not more or less.